 The Insurgents correctly note that the Company's most recent Quarterly Report on form 10-QSB reports G&A expenses since inception to be \$11,497,806 and R&D expenses since inception to be \$6,131,920.
 The Insurgents state that the ratio of spending between G&A and R&D is wholly inappropriate for a development stage company and suggest that the imbalance is due to self-dealing, misplaced priorities or both, and suggest further that such expenses are attributable to the policies and practices of the current Board.
-However, during the period from inception through the IPO in December 1995, when the Company was managed principally by its founders and at which time Mr. Kanzer was the only current director of the Company and Dr. Rudick was a director of two of the Company's subsidiaries, the Company's G&A expenses totaled \$3,472,917 and R&D expenses were \$790,042, or 81% and 19% of total expenses, respectively.
+However, during the period from inception through the IPO in December 1995, when the Company was managed principally by its founders and at which time Mr. Kanzer was the only current director of the Company and Dr. Rudick was a director of two of the Company's subsidiaries, the Company's G&A expenses totaled \$3,472,917 and R&D expenses were \$790,042, or 81% and 19% of total expenses, respectively (\$250,000 of the G&A expenses represent payments that were made immediately following the IPO, at Mr. Kanzer's insistence, to Mr. Kanzer's former law firm for legal work in conjunction with preparation of an SEC filing in 1994-1995 THAT NEVER TOOK PLACE).
 From the period January 1, 1996 through September 30, 1998, G&A expenses were \$8,024,889 and R&D expenses were \$5,341,878, or 60% and 40% of total expenses, respectively.
 During this period, subsequent to the successful consummation of the Bausch & Lomb licensing agreement, Optex incurred \$405,000 in development fees which are not included in the R&D expenses cited above since they were fully reimbursed by Bausch & Lomb under the terms of the agreement.
-It should be noted that the \$1.8million in fees and expenses paid by the Company in connection with its financing activities is nearly equal to the \$2.2 million representing total expenses attributable to payroll, state and federal employee taxes and employee benefits (not including the one-time charge of \$211,250 for the previous CEO's severance package).
+It should be noted that the \$1.8 million in fees and expenses paid by the Company in connection with its financing activities is nearly equal to the \$2.2 million representing total expenses attributable to payroll, state and federal employee taxes and employee benefits (not including the one-time charge of \$211,250 for the previous CEO's severance package).

-In fact, in the years since its IPO, with the addition of an independent management team and independent members of the Board, the percentage of expenses allocated to R&D has more than doubled and the percentage of total expenses attributable to G&A expenses has decreased substantially and is currently commensurate with early-stage developmental companies conducting operations in the same manner as Atlantic (according to a 1996 Ernst & Young report).
+In fact, in the years since its IPO, with the addition of an independent management team and independent members of the Board, the percentage of expenses allocated to R&D has more than doubled and the percentage of total expenses attributable to G&A expenses has decreased substantially and is currently commensurate with early-stage developmental companies conducting operations in the same manner as Atlantic (according to a 1998 Price Waterhouse Survey).
 The Company's trend of decreasing G&A expenses while increasing R&D spending is better assessed on a year-by-year basis as in the following table: